by John Brown, HaveFunBiking.com

 In addition to measuring waterproofness, textiles are also measured for their ability to breathe water vapor out.
-Breathable means that water vapor (sweat) being produced by your body can escape through the fabric.
+Breathable means that water vapor (sweat) your body produces can escape through the fabric.
 Breathable fabrics work because water vapor is smaller than water droplets.
-In order to breathe, the material will be perforated with holes small enough to stop water droplets from getting in, but large enough to allow water vapor to escape.
+To breathe, the material will be perforated with holes small enough to stop water droplets from getting in, but large enough to allow water vapor to escape.

-Breathability is expressed in terms of how many grams (g) of water vapor can pass through a square meter (m2) of the fabric from the inside to the outside in a 24 hour period.
+Breathability is expressed in terms of how many grams (g) of water vapor can pass through a square meter (m2) of the fabric from the inside to the outside in 24 hours.
 To that effect, the larger the number, the more breathable the fabric.
-For example, a coat with 5,000 gsm breathability, 5,000 grams of water pass through a square meter of the fabric.
+For example, in a coat with 5,000 gsm breathability, 5,000 grams of water pass through a square meter of the fabric.

 Waterproof even when it isn’t raining

 During the spring thaw, snow melts during the day and freezes again at night.
 In my commutes, during the thaw, I focus on wearing waterproof clothing to keep warm.
 The rivers of salty water I end up riding through would soak any non-waterproof clothing rendering it useless.

 When Waterproof is Not Important

 As the temperature rises, waterproofing becomes less and less important.
 It’s less important because, at a certain temperature, waterproof materials cannot breathe enough to keep you dry.
 Therefore, if it rains hard enough and it’s warm enough, you will get wet.